Getting started is the hardest part!

 STEP 1 – Getting started.

 The key is not to force or do it for your kids.
 As a parent we try to model and encourage their growth.
 They need skin in the game (contribute some if not all) and show a small amount of interest to make it worthwhile.
 We started by letting the kids put in $200 of their own money and we gifted them $300.
 We then loaned them $500 to bulk up the amount to $1000 so the dividends are a little more meaningful to them (approximately $40 per year).
 Our older two kids then continue to put an extra $1000 in when they can afford it – from their pocket money, small business and part time jobs and birthday/Christmas money.
 The brokerage fee through Comsec for example is $10 for up to a $1000 purchase (1%).

 STEP 2. – What share should I buy?

 So many have said, “I don’t know how to buy shares, so how can I do it with the kids?”.
 What a great opportunity for you both to learn!

-We follow the Peter Thornhill approach who recommends LICs (Listed Investment Companies – A company on the stock exchange who hold a portfolio of shares) for that due to company structure (ETFs are not a good structure as you need to pay capital gains each year).
-The LICs we use have very low management fees and you don’t need to worry about market trends or individual company performance.
+We follow the Peter Thornhill approach who recommends LICs (Listed Investment Companies – A company on the stock exchange who hold a portfolio of shares) and broad based ETFs.
+Both our choosen LICs & ETFs have very low management fees and you don’t need to worry about market trends or individual company performance.
 Peter likes the old LICs.
 Most are over 50 years old and low MER (Management Expense Ratio) 0.14% with long term returns if around 8-10% pa.

 Search them up yourself and find which one you like the best.
 When starting out, you and or your child would only need to select one.

 For larger portfolios, I target 20% in each LIC and buy depending on weighting and NTA (Net Tangible Asset) value (premium/discount) compared to 5 year average NTA trading history.
 If the current NTA is way above the 5 year average we buy would buy another or an ETF.